nikhila181019/Eth-Avax-Module-3/README.md

 Step 5: Now, open a new terminal in VS Code for the project directory and start the Hardhat node using the following command: npx hardhat node

+Step 6: Create your contract on Solidity

+Step 7: Compile your Contract

+Step 8: Deploy Your Contract

 ## Authors
 Nikhil Agarwal